beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 ### `app.arc`

+Your `app.arc` file is where you'll provision new scheduled functions and other infra for your app.
+(In this particular app, you'll see that we have provisioned a scheduled function named `backup` with a `rate` every 6 hours.)

 Infrastructure-as-code is the practice of provisioning and maintaining cloud infrastructure using a declarative manifest file.
-It’s like package.json, except for cloud resources like API Gateway, Lambda, and DynamoDB (all of which Begin apps use)
+It’s like package.json, except for cloud resources like API Gateway, Lambda, and DynamoDB (all of which Begin apps use).

 By checking in your Begin app’s project manifest (`app.arc`) file with your code, you can ensure you have the cloud resources your code depends on.
 This is crucial for guaranteeing reproducibility and improving iteration speed.

-Your `app.arc` file is where you will provision new scheduled functions.
-In this particular app, you will see that we have provisioned a scheduled function named `backup` with a `rate` every 6 hours.

 > 💡 **Learn more!** Head here to dig deeper into [provisioning and working with scheduled functions in Begin apps](/en/scheduled-functions/provisioning/).